-We throw away nearly half of all the food we produce in America while 1 in 7 Americans are fighting for their next meal.
-To me that is absurd, a country with such an abundance of food with an equal abundance of hunger.
+We throw away nearly half of all the food we produce in America while 1 in 7 Americans are often unsure of where their next meal will come from.
+To me that is absurd, a country with such an abundance of food with such an abundance of hunger.

 I’m not down with this.

 I’m not down with throwing away all this perfectly good food.